-If the power board's alarm relay is enabled (see page 54), the controller energizes it (thus connecting pins 5 and 6 of the optional field I/O connector) when:
+If the power board's alarm relay is enabled (see page 55), the controller energizes it (thus connecting pins 5 and 6 of the optional field I/O connector) when:

-- the sampling program is waiting to be reset after completing normally, being manually stopped, or failing to determine the position of the sequential-sampling turntable; - sampling has been suspended because the float input circuit is open, as discussed below (this will also be indicated by displaying a fault icon along the right edge of the screen); - the most recent sample cycle failed to trigger the liquid sensor, potentially indicating that sample was smaller than intended; or - the storage compartment has been above its intended temperature for at least 30 minutes (this will also be indicated by displaying a °C icon along the right edge of the screen).
+- the sampling program is waiting to be reset after completing normally, being manually stopped, or failing to determine the position of the sequential-sampling turntable; - sampling has been suspended because the float input circuit is open.
+This will also be indicated by displaying a fault icon along the right edge of the screen; or - the most recent sample cycle failed to trigger the liquid sensor, potentially indicating that sample was smaller than intended.